abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 ## main entries in the `desktop.pod` dictionary

-`desktop.pod` defines how create the user's pod.
-The mains sections are
+`desktop.pod` defines how to create the user's pod.
+The main sections are

 - `spec`: describes the `securityContext` and `shareProcessNamespace`
 - `default_volumes` list the available volumes in the pod